Skip to content

 Detrending method (see documentation above) Default value: Topological Enum

-Disaggregation step
+Disaggregation step (topological detrending only)

 STEP